• Level of education

 • Artificial Listeria : actin-based motility dynamics.

-• Formation of membrane nanotube networks by the action of motor proteins on an underlying microtubule network.
+• Formation of membrane nanotube networks through the action of motor proteins on an underlying microtubule network.

 • Membrane nanotubes and protein-membrane interaction.